nestorpersist/sbt-view/README.md

 4. You can now use the new sbt view command

-a.
+*.
 View Scaladoc for current project.
 Calls doc if none there.

              view
-b.
+*.
 Finds an item in the classpath where all words are matched.
            Unpack the javadoc jar (if not already done) in the ivy2 cache and then view it.